-Northwestern University is excited to be a new host institution for the Heising-Simons Foundation’s 51 Pegasi b Fellowship.
+Northwestern University is excited to be a host institution for the Heising-Simons Foundation’s 51 Pegasi b Fellowship.
 Fellows can collaborate on planetary astronomy research and can benefit from affiliation with both CIERA and the Department of Earth and Planetary Sciences.

-The 2024/2025 application cycle is open from July 9, 2024 until October 4, 2024.
+The 2025/2026 application cycle is open from July 10, 2025 until October 3, 2025.

 The fellowship provides an opportunity for recent doctoral scientists to develop innovative instrumentation or to conduct novel theoretical and observational research in planetary astronomy.
 Planetary astronomy brings together research efforts of two fields—planetary science and astronomy—to characterize planetary systems.
 The fellowship supports postdoctoral fellows to advance our fundamental understanding of exoplanets, solar system science, planet formation and evolution, planetary atmospheres, protoplanetary disks, or other closely related topics.

 The fellowship recognizes early-career investigators of significant potential and provides them with the opportunity to conduct independent research.
-Each recipient will receive a three-year grant of up to $450,000 to cover salary, benefits, highly-flexible discretionary spending (e.g., travel, family care, moving expenses, research equipment, personal computers, etc.), and indirect costs.
+Each recipient will receive a three-year grant of up to $450,000 to cover salary, benefits, highly-flexible discretionary spending related to the work (e.g., travel, family care, moving expenses, research equipment, personal computers, etc.), and indirect costs.
 Awarded postdoctoral fellows are expected to carry out a strong, coherent research program in planetary astronomy.
 Assuming satisfactory progress, fellows may apply for a fourth year of funding.

 Eligibility Criteria